FadlullahLanre/hngi9-task1/README.md

 ## Endpoints
 The following endpoints are available on this server

- `/api/uer/` : to create a new user.

- `/api/user/` : to get all users.

- `/api/user/:id` : to retrieve a single user by id.
+ `/api/user/` : to retrieve a user.